Cartola: Biography

 When he was 15, he abandoned his studies in the fourth grade to work, while at the same time leaning toward the bohemian life.
 As a teenager, he worked as a printer apprentice, but soon became a bricklayer.
 While working in construction sites he earned the nickname with which he would become recognized as one of the great names in Brazilian popular music.
 To keep the cement from falling on his hair, he decided to wear a bowler hat, which his colleagues said looked more like a small top hat, and thus he began to be called "Cartola" (top hat, in portuguese).

 He was 17 when his mother died.
 Soon after, the growing conflicts with his father, an enemy of his bohemian life, led him to be expelled from home.
 He led a life of vagrancy for some time, drinking and dating, frequenting prostitution houses and contracting venereal diseases, roaming the nights and sleeping in suburban trains.
 These habits led him to become physically weak, sick and malnourished in the bed of a small shack.
 A neighbor from his shack, named Deolinda, who was seven years older, married, and had a two-year-old daughter, took care of him and the two ended up getting involved.
 He was only 18 at the time they decided to live together and Deolinda left her husband, keeping their daughter, whom the composer would raise as his own.

 Cartola became popular in the 1930s, recording many sambas, but prestige didn't translate into financial reward; to support his growing family, he worked as a bricklayer, fishmonger and cheese-seller, and his wife occasionally worked as a cook.

+In 1940 Cartola and Paulo de Portela started hosting a radio program called "The Voice of the Hill" ("A Voz do Morro" in Portuguese) it was broadcast on the radio station Cruzeiro do Sul.
+On the show, they presented songs which had yet to be named and gave the public the opportunity to name them.

 By the late 1940s, things had become worse.
 At 38, Cartola had a long illness, and shortly after he recovered, his wife died from heart problems.
 One of his greatest hits, sung by many artists, "Sim (Yes)", was written during his grief.
 Cartola stopped playing and composing; he moved with his new wife, Donária, into a slum in Nilópolis, where he worked as a handyman.